V0XNIHILI/autolightning/README.md

 # TO DO!
 ```

-#### Option 3: Use the original PyTorch Lightning CLI based on fixed classes
+#### Option 4: Use the original PyTorch Lightning CLI

+##### Option 4.1: Only enable trainer configuration from CLI

-This way, you can reuse the features of the Lightning CLI and use it to store the main configuration separate (`cfg` in this case) from the trainer configuration (can be provided via the `--config` flag), which often contains environment-specific settings like GPU indices, etc. To see how this can be done, see [here](https://lightning.ai/docs/pytorch/stable/cli/lightning_cli_intermediate.html) for a crisp overview of the PyTorch Lightning CLI.
+This way, you only still have to provide the trainer configuration (via the `--config` flag) to the CLI, which often contains environment-specific settings like GPU indices, etc. To get more information on how this can be done, see [here](https://lightning.ai/docs/pytorch/stable/cli/lightning_cli_intermediate.html) for a crisp overview of the PyTorch Lightning CLI.

 ```python
 # file: main.py